-- (i) Determination of Boron/Chromium/Titanium/tungsten in steel. - (ii) Simultaneous determination- Chromium (II) & Manganese (II). - (iii) Determination of active constituents in a medicine by derivative spectroscopy e.g. two drugs pseudoephedrine hydrochloride and tciprolidine hydrochloride in "Actified" a medical preparation. - (iv) Determination of cholesterol. - C Measurements of Carbon Credit / foot fall in the campus - D Studying different kinds of spectra of coordination complexes and analysis of derivative spectra
+- (i) Determination of Boron/Chromium/Titanium/tungsten in steel. - (ii) Simultaneous determination- Chromium (II) & Manganese (II). - (iii) Determination of active constituents in a medicine by derivative spectroscopy e.g. two drugs pseudoephedrine hydrochloride and tciprolidine hydrochloride in "Actified" a medical preparation. - (iv) Determination of cholesterol.

-In spotting there should be 5 spots related with instruments and techniques as per syllabus ; time of spotting is 20 minutes
+In spotting there should be 5 spots related with instruments and techniques as per syllabus; time of spotting is 20 minutes